Skip to main content

 RRSP Home Buyers' Plan

-The RRSP Home Buyers' Plan lets you borrow up to $35,000 from your RRSP (registered retirement savings plan) in order to fund the down payment of your first home.
-For couples, the maximum amount you can borrow is $70,000.
+The RRSP Home Buyers' Plan lets you borrow up to $60,000 from your RRSP (registered retirement savings plan) in order to fund the down payment of your first home.
+This limit was raised from $35,000 by the federal government on April 11, 2024, and is in effect as of April 16, 2024.
+For couples, the maximum amount you can borrow is $120,000.

 You will need to pay this amount back over the next 15 years.
 If you fail to pay it back, you'll be charged income tax on the unpaid amount (your RRSP deposits should already have been tax-deferred).